flunkout-dvlpr/jarvis/README.md

 mixer.setvolume(90)
 print(mixer.getvolume())
 ```

+## JARVIS Audio Files
+* Number audio files provided:
+	* Numbers 1-60 in increments of 1 (1,2,3...58,59,60)
+	* After 60, numbers are only provided in increments of 10 up to 100 (70,80,90,100)
+* Time audio files provided:
+	* Time intros
+	* Numbers less than 10 are provided in an additional 0 padded form (01,02...08,09)
+	* An 'oclock' file, useful for time telling, such as 'Five o'clock'
+	* AM and PM
+* Date and Weekdays audio files provided:
+	* All dates 1st-31st
+	* All days Monday-Sunday
+	* An 'the' file, useful for date telling, such as 'Sunday the 14th'
+* Temperature audio files provided:
+	* Temperature intros
+	* Fahrenheit, Celsius and Degrees
+* Other audio files provided:
+	* Alarm rings
+	* Chimes
+	* Wake up messages and much more
 * I organized the JARVIS audio files into a main folder containing sub-folders based on use case (dates, weekdays, numbers, etc) and declared sub-folder paths as formatted strings, making it easy to edit the base path.
 ```python
 # Set jarvis_dir to your actual path such as /pi/.../JarvisAudio
 jarvis_dir = "JarvisAudio"